|About||Using the River||Our Work||Get Involved||Contact|

 Frequently Asked Questions:

 - Navigable Waters of the United States: There are 3 “Navigable” rivers in Kansas, the Arkansas, Kansas (Kaw) and the Missouri.
 Navigable waters of the United States are “those waters that are subject to the ebb and flow of the tide and/or are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 A determination of navigability, once made, applies laterally over the entire surface of the waterbody, and is not extinguished by later actions or events which impede or destroy navigable capacity.”
 Navigability of a water body is a determination made by the United States Army Corps of Engineers.
-It’s likely that the only reason the Arkansas River is “Navigable” is because of how frequently it is used for barge traffic in it’s southern reaches.

 - What’s all that mean?
 Well, it means that, you have the legal right to be between the “ordinary high water mark” on either side of the river, as long as you are accessing the river from a public access point, and you do not venture above that “high water mark” onto privately owned land.
 Unlike the other streams in Kansas, the area between those “high water marks” are not private property – the landowner on either side ONLY owns the land down to the “high water mark.”